CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

-*These are my presentation notes from a Web Jibber Jabber presentation.
-This will probably end up on another blog soon--my own, if nothing else.
-But for now, here it is!*

-As I've been getting into testing, I've been asking myself how much testing to do--specifically, how much unit, integration, and acceptance testing.
+The last few months have been my first opportunity to do automated testing at my full-time job.
+As I've been trying to get the hang of it, my biggest question has been how many of each type to test to write: how many unit, integration, and acceptance tests.
 Turns out Folks Got Opinions™ on this!
-As I looked, I found at least four different approaches to testing, that answered a number of questions I was asking:
+As I researched, I found at least four different approaches to testing, and they each provide helpful answers to a number of questions:

 1. What are the different test types for?
 2. How much do I test?